-122 Senate, and the Speaker of the House of Delegates on notice that the personal income tax as set 123 out in the section shall be decreased pursuant to the provisions of this section.
-The Department 124 of Revenue shall submit any necessary legislation to the President of the Senate and the Speaker 125 of the House when a reduction in the personal income tax is realized.
-126 (h) If there is no increase or if the increase does not meet or surpass 5% over the previous 127 fiscal years sales tax collections, there shall be no reduction in the personal income tax for that 128 year.
-129 (i) Reporting The Tax Department shall prepare an annual report to the Joint Committee 130 on Government and Finance detailing any changes to the personal income tax.
-131 (j) Notification The Tax Division shall at least annually notify taxpayers of any changes 132 in the personal income tax structure.
-This notice should come at the beginning of each tax year.
-133 (k) Rulemaking Notwithstanding any provision of this code to the contrary, the 134 Commissioner may propose ruled for legislative approval in accordance with the provisions of 135 §29A-3-1 et seq. of this code explaining and implementing this section.
-These rules may include, 136 but are not limited to: 137 (1) The process for a reduction of the personal income tax based upon increases in the 138 sales tax as provided in subsection (f) of this section; 139 (2) A means to notify taxpayers of changes to their tax liability, including their tax rate 140 and effective tax rate; and 141 (3) An annual report to the Joint Committee on Government and Finance of any changes 142 to the personal income tax in the preceding tax year.
-143 (I) Should the constitutional amendment proposed in House Joint Resolution 3, which was 144 adopted and submitted to the voters by the Legislature during the 2021 Regular Legislative 145 Session, or any other amendment to the Constitution of West Virginia permitting the exemption 146 from or reduction of rates in ad valorem personal property taxation for different species of personal property be ratified, the provisions of this section shall become inoperable.
+n 42 Government and Finance detailing any changes to the personal income tax.

+- (g) The Tax Division shall at least annually notify taxpayers of any changes in the personal income tax structure.
+This notice should come at the beginning of each tax year. - (h) Notwithstanding any provision of this code to the contrary, the Commissioner may propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code explaining and implementing this section.
+These rules may include, but are not limited to: - (1) The process for a reduction of the personal income tax based upon increases in the sales tax as provided in subdivision (a)(1) of this section; - (2) A mechanism for the transfer required by subdivision (a)(2) of this section; - (3) A means to notify taxpayers of changes to their tax liability, including their tax rate and effective tax rate; and - (4) An annual report to the Joint Committee on Government and Finance of any changes to the personal income tax in the preceding tax year.